 sudo apt install --only-upgrade postgresql-15 postgresql-client-15

-Importantly, the --only-upgrade flag ensures the command only updates the packages if they already exist, preventing accidental installation on systems where PostgreSQL 15 might have been removed.
-For related PostgreSQL versions, see our guide on installing PostgreSQL 16 on Ubuntu.
+The --only-upgrade flag ensures the command only updates the packages if they already exist, preventing accidental installation on systems where PostgreSQL 15 might have been removed.
+For related guides, see installing PostgreSQL 16 on Ubuntu or installing PostgreSQL 17 on Ubuntu.

 When you need to uninstall PostgreSQL 15, you can remove the packages while preserving or deleting your data.